igorakimov/hello-world/README.md

 # hello-world
 Hi Humans.
 Hubot here.
-I like the node.js and CoffeeJavascript(that's what I made of).
+I like the angularJs and CoffeeJavascript(that's what I made of).